NikolaVetnic/ABAP_Reference/Snippets_BC401_EN_Col18/LearningAssessment.md

 When you handle an exception in a `CATCH` block, use the `RETRY` statement to go back to the `TRY` statement of the respective `TRY-ENDTRY` structure, for example, if the cause for the exception was removed during the handling.
 Read more in the task, The `RETRY` Statement, in the lesson, Implementing Advanced Exception Handling Techniques, in course BC401.

 The exception must be caught with `CATCH` statement using the addition `BEFORE UNWIND`.
 This ensures that the context of the exception is kept alive for a possible `RESUME`.
 If the exception is propagated, you must mark it as resumable on all hierarchy levels by using the `RAISING RESUMABLE ( ... )` addition with the name of the exception class inside the brackets.
 The exception must be raised with the `RAISE RESUMABLE ...` variant of the `RAISE EXCEPTION` statement.
 Read more in the task, Implementation of Resumable Exceptions, in the lesson, Implementing Advanced Exception Handling Techniques, in course BC401.

+## Unit 10

+The `SETUP` method is an Instance method, which is executed before every single test method of the class.
+Read more in the task, Text Fixtures, in the lesson, Unit Testing with ABAP Unit, in course BC401.

+Typically, test coding is generated only in development and test systems.
+In production systems, test classes are excluded from the load versions to minimize the size of the loads.
+Each test method is executed independently.
+Read more in the tasks, Unit Testing and Generation of Test Code, in the lesson, Unit Testing with ABAP Unit, in course BC401.